kc-nz/silencedapp-feedback/KnownIssues.md

 ### Desktop Client
 - Screenshare low FPS at source quality (investigating, might be the way livekit is proxied)
 - Settings menu half of the items don't work LOL
+- Reordering communities and channels doesn't work
+- Frequent login and MFA prompt when quitting the app

 ### Web Client
 - Settings menu half of the items don't work LOL